1Caxz/CardViewList/README.md

 ```

 # Create CardView List with UIView
-First, You need to create your Views/UIViewControler as CardView.
+First, You need to create your Views as CardView.
 You can see in the demo project.
-Make sure run this program inside viewDidAppear for best appearance.
+Make sure run this program inside viewDidAppear for best appearance. "identifier" will let you create more than one CardView list in one page and detect it with the identifier.
 ```swift
 override func viewDidAppear(_ animated: Bool) {
     super.viewDidAppear(animated)